Updated: May 28

 Not all people born with DS have intellectual disability but the vast majority of them do.

-The range of intellectual disability is usually mild to moderate but rarely it can be severe.
+The range of intellectual disability is usually mild to moderate and it may be severe.
+People with Down syndrome also may be more likely to have other diagnoses like autism and ADHD.

 The degree of intellectual disability can be linked to other conditions like hypothyroidism and folate deficiency.